Marysville, Victoria: Black Saturday bushfires

 The town before the fire is viewable in Google Maps Street View which provides a virtual time-capsule tour of the area.
-Public Relations manager for Google Australia, Annie Baxter said: "We've received a number of requests to consider retaining the Street View imagery for fire-affected areas, and it's something we're looking into...
-As of June 2014 the imagery has been updated to images from March 2013, the old imagery still available through the time machine feature."
+As of June 2014 the imagery has been updated to images from March 2013, but the old imagery is still available under the "See more dates" function.

 Industry and employment

 Marysville's primary industry is tourism.
 Prior to the fire, it contained numerous cafes, art galleries, restaurants, and craft shops.
 It has been used as a base for the Lake Mountain ski resort.
 During the snow season, the population of the town has been known to double or even triple, due to the influx of other hospitality and tourism caterers, such as ski hire, toboggan hire, chain hire, and many other profitable ventures associated with snowplay and skiing.
 During summer Marysville is frequented by many bikers, particularly on weekends.
 Marysville is cradled between two of Victoria's best motorcycling roads, the Black Spur & The Reefton Spur.
 It is also popular with recreational cyclists.
 There are many tourist attractions throughout the area, such as Bruno's Sculpture Garden (which was badly damaged in the 2009 fires but mostly restored since), and Steavenson Falls.
 The town is also used as an access point to Yarra Ranges National Park and Upper Yarra Reservoir Park.

-According to The Wilderness Society, the local community has opposed logging, which threatened the area's old growth forests and tourism.
-A large proportion of the logging and roading is in close vicinity to the beech forests seen by tourists visiting the Lady Talbot Drive in the Upper Taggerty catchment.
-Marysville depends heavily on tourism for its economic prosperity and employment.
-In contrast, the agriculture, forestry and fishing industries combined accounted for less than three percent of the region's employment in 1995.

 The local water treatment plant run by Goulburn Valley Water claimed the 2015 title of best drinking water in state and national titles and later second best in the world.
 It now boasts about its water in a road sign and on a special water fountain in the town.